Equality, Diversity and Inclusion Statement

 We will ensure:

-- All issues will be taken seriously, no matter who they are from or who they are involved.
-They will be considered and acted upon with a focus on independence, timeliness and impartiality.
+- All issues will acted upon with a focus on independence, timeliness and impartiality.

-- We will ensure that appropriate support is in place for those who raise complaints.
+- Appropriate support is in place for those who raise complaints.

 - We will report our gender pay gap on an annual basis and will take action to address disparities.